 Nitrates are commonly found in leafy greens and root vegetables like spinach, beets, celery and lettuce.
 The nitrate in these foods are converted to nitrite when it comes into contact with human saliva.
 Then, when it is swallowed, the nitrite becomes nitric oxide—an essential and critical compound used by the body to maintain normal blood pressure levels, fight infection and support the nervous system.

-On its own, sodium nitrite/nitrate is dangerous.
-This is why it’s dyed pink.
-A single teaspoon ingested is enough to kill a grown man.
+On its own, pure sodium nitrite/nitrate is dangerous.
+This is why cure #1/#2 is dyed pink.
+A single teaspoon of pure sodium nitrite/nitrate ingested is enough to kill a grown man.
 It’s important to pay close attention to amount added to the cure.
 In almost all salumi this amounts to 0.25% of the total meat weight.
 In the example below our pork belly weighed 2,855 grams.
 0.25% of that weight is 7.25 grams.
-That’s not a lot, and emphasises the importance of weighing our ingredients.
+That’s not a lot, and emphasizes the importance of weighing our ingredients.
 The reality is this: Anything used inappropriately can be dangerous.
 2-4 pills of acetaminophen can be used to cure the effects of a long night of drinking, while a fist-full could cause your liver to fail, and you to die.
 In the same, nitrates and nitrites are only dangerous if used improperly.

 Always Source Natural, Good Quality Meats